 That can mistake lack of despair for hope

 These lines shift the focus from those who have experienced “true love” to those who have yet to know something so strong.
 To Thomas, these people endure “great sorrow” since “less love has been” known of them, and that “sorrow” is because they have no understanding of the grand emotion.
-The circumstance is made even more distressing to Thomas since those who have yet to know that affection are actually in a position to think that they fare better than those who do love.
+The circumstance is made even more distressing to Thomas since those who have yet to know that affection is actually in a position to think that they fare better than those who do love.

 Specifically, Thomas states that those who do not know significant love “can mistake a lack of despair for hope.”
 People who do not love, or love very little, can assume that they are safe from the kind of heartache that comes with losing love, as if escaping that grief is “hope” and goodness.
 Thomas disagrees with that idea, rather calling the rationalization a “mistake.”
 To him, forsaking that heartache is not “hope,” though he references earlier that “hope” can come in the midst of grief for someone who has loved.
 Again, then, Thomas shows how loving is better than being safe from losing love since only those with love seem to have access to “hope.”